synfinatic/netflow2ng/README.md

 ### sFlow/IPFIX/etc support?

-In theory, adding sFlow/IPFIX/NetFlow v5 support should be pretty trivial, but isn't something I plan on doing due to lack of hardware for testing/need.
+In theory, adding sFlow/IPFIX (NetFlow v10)/NetFlow v5 support should be pretty trivial, but isn't something I plan on doing due to lack of hardware for testing/need.

 ### How is netflow2ng different from nProbe?